About The Rennsport Report

 How we work

 Not every event qualifies for either.
-The Publication Gate exists because volume is the enemy of judgment.
+The Publication Gate exists because volume is the enemy of judgement.

 Early in each season, RSR establishes analytical reference points for each primary programme.
 Those baselines are revisited explicitly, mid-season and post-season, to assess what has changed, what has not, and whether our earlier interpretation holds.
 Where it does not, we say so.